-More and more companies are taking the content marketing plunge.
+More and more companies are taking the content marketing plunge and choosing to start a blog.
 It’s growing so fast, that 77% of companies increased their content production in 2015.

 Success starts with laying a strong foundation, right?
-Yet, most businesses mess this up.
+Yet, most businesses mess this up when it comes to being a beginner blogger and make a ton of common mistakes.
 And, once you do, it’s hard to recover.

 If you want to fast track your success and succeed in the world of content marketing, avoid the 11 mistakes below.